ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 He procrastinated by sitting in the dark laundry room, petting Helsa.

-Brent tried to use some of Hero's fancy ingredients to make dinner.
+When it got dark, Brent tried to use some of Hero's fancy ingredients to make dinner.
 The pasta ended up being too salty.
 The pot lay unwashed in the soapstone sink until he realized that Helsa would happily lick it clean.

 ---

 The days leading up to the new year passed quickly.
-It was going to be 2010, the beginning of his decade.
-In 2020 he'd be twenty-seven.
-His character would be more or less set.
+It was almost 2010, the beginning of his decade.
+In 2020 he'd be twenty-seven, his character would be more or less set.

+He was almost done with the essays.
+He'd turn them in late but it'd be ok.

 He watched documentaries about important construction projects in Taiwan's past, including the tunnel project where x people died.
 He missed talking with Hero about rooms and light.

-He was almost done with the essays.
-He'd turn them in late but it'd be ok.

 ---